openhab/openhab-addons/addons/voice/org.openhab.voice.googletts/README.md

 * **Pitch** - The pitch of selected voice, up to 20 semitones
 * **Volume Gain** - The volume of the output between 16dB and -96dB
 * **Speaking Rate** - The speaking rate can be 4x faster or slower than the normal rate
+* **Purge Cache** - Purges the cache e.g. after testing different voice configuration parameters.
+When enabled the cache is purged once.
+Make sure to disable this setting again so the cache is maintained after restarts.

 ## Voice Configuration